toolboc/psx-pi-smbshare/README.md

 psx-pi-smbshare also works out of the box on PS2 with [Open Playstation Loader](https://github.com/ifcaro/Open-PS2-Loader) and supports streaming of PS2 backups located on the Samba share service.
 It can also work with [POPStarter for SMB](https://bitbucket.org/ShaolinAssassin/popstarter-documentation-stuff/wiki/smb-mode) to allow streaming of PS1 games from Open Playstation Loader.

 psx-pi-smbshare supports an optional ability to route traffic from the ethernet port through a wireless network connection.
 When this is configured, the XLink Kai Service can be used on your device.
 Xlink Kai will probably work on any device that can access the service via direct ethernet port connection.
 This includes Xbox, Gamecube, and PS2.
+There is also support for Ad-Hoc multiplayer on PSP using XLink Kai.

 # Quickstart